junwatu/clothes-recommendation/blog/README.md

 ### OpenAI

-There few steps needed to setup in OpenAI.
+There few steps needed to set up on OpenAI.
 Go to your project dashboard and do these steps:

 1. You need to enable two models from OpenAI: